 The Library established the Sponsored Membership Program in 2018 to help connect people in need with Library resources and services by offering no-cost annual memberships to eligible individuals and families.
-Through the Sponsored Membership Program, the Library aims to help individuals and families with official refugee status in France and other underserved populations in need gain access to our collection of 100,000 books and magazines; digital resources; comfortable, quiet study spaces; programs for children, teens, and adults; and research assistance.

 The AAWE Community-wide Refugee Task Force, founded in 2016, provides a forum for cross-organizational connections.
 Participants include AAWE, Every Child is a Gem, Compassion Without Borders, Association Pierre Claver, FAWCO, the American Church in Paris, and the American Cathedral of Paris, and the Unitarian Universalist Fellowship of Paris.